 “Yes, sir.
 The whole family’s here tonight.
 I think they’re waiting for you.”

-Approaching the front door, Mac punched in the security code and entered the Merrick mansion.
+Mac punched in the security code and entered the Merrick mansion at the front door.
 He was still in his Chicago Police uniform, with the cap decorated with the familiar checkerboard pattern.

-“Well, hello, son,” intoned an delighted John Merrick, standing up as Mac maneuvered into his seat.
-Everybody was in attendance: his mom, dad, sister, brother, and their spouses.
+“Well, hello, son,” intoned an elated John Merrick, standing up as Mac maneuvered into his seat.
+Everybody was in attendance: his mom, dad, sister, brother, and spouses.

 “Hope I’m not too late.”

 “Not at all, son,” Anne Merrick said.
-“Willie, will you and Ben help me bring in the food?”
+“Willie, will you and Ben help me bring the food?”

 Anne had prepared a feast: a stuffed chicken breast with her unique sauce, garlic mashed potatoes, lima beans, and a Caesar salad.
 Mac hadn’t eaten since breakfast and wolfed down his mother’s family-style dinner.
 Ben and Willie brought in the butter-cream layer cake as Mac lavished praise on his mother.